Geovanne5/geoXzram/README.md

 CPU Consumption: Although lz4 is efficient, compression and decompression still consume CPU resources, which can affect the performance of other processes on devices with less powerful CPUs.

-Setup and Maintenance: Initial setup and maintenance can be complex, especially for less experienced users.
-Incorrect modifications may cause system instability.

 Compatibility: Not all ROMs or kernels easily support changing the compression algorithm, which may limit the applicability of the solution.

 Variable Impact: Positive impact may vary depending on the specific use of the device.
 In some cases, the benefits may be less noticeable.